0.999...: Infinite series and sequences

 The first two equalities can be interpreted as symbol shorthand definitions.
 The remaining equalities can be proven.
-The last step, that → 0 as n → ∞, is often justified by the Archimedean property of the real numbers.
+The last step, that 10-n approaches 0 as $n$ approaches infinity ($\infty$), is often justified by the Archimedean property of the real numbers.
 This limit-based attitude towards 0.999... is often put in more evocative but less precise terms.
 For example, the 1846 textbook The University Arithmetic explains, ".999 +, continued to infinity = 1, because every annexation of a 9 brings the value closer to 1"; the 1895 Arithmetic for Schools says, "when a large number of 9s is taken, the difference between 1 and .99999... becomes inconceivably small".
 Such heuristics are often incorrectly interpreted by students as implying that 0.999... itself is less than 1.

 Nested intervals and least upper bounds

-The series definition above is a simple way to define the real number named by a decimal expansion.
+The series definition above defines the real number named by a decimal expansion.
 A complementary approach is tailored to the opposite process: for a given real number, define the decimal expansion(s) to name it.